 What other treatments are done for the specific Barrett tissue?

 Apart from the medications, one may also undergo surgery since there are several surgical treatments designed to treat the abnormal tissue.

-- Endoscopic spray cryotherapy – is considered a new technique which involves application of nitrogen or carbon dioxide gas to freeze the Barrett cells.
+- Endoscopic spray cryotherapy – is considered a new technique which involves the application of nitrogen or carbon dioxide gas to freeze the Barrett cells.

-- Radiofrequency ablation (RFA) – with the use of endoscope, radio waves will be sent to destroy the abnormal cells.
+- Radiofrequency ablation (RFA) – with the use of an endoscope, radio waves will be sent to destroy the abnormal cells.

-- Photodynamic therapy (PDT) – this procedure uses a laser through endoscope to get rid of the abnormal cells in the lining of the esophagus.
+- Photodynamic therapy (PDT) – this procedure uses a laser through the endoscope to get rid of the abnormal cells in the lining of the esophagus.